snakster/cpp.react/guides/Introduction.md

 `Value()` is a pull-based interface to retrieve the stored result.

 In summary, the value of signal is calculated by a function, stored in memory, and automatically updated when its dependencies change by re-applying that function with new arguments.
-Their main advantage is scalability w.r.t. to performance and complexity.
-When when considering deeply nested dependency relations involving computationally expensive operations, signals apply selective updating, as if only the necessary values were re-calculated imperatively, while allowing to define calculations without side effects
+When considering deeply nested dependency relations involving computationally expensive operations, signals apply selective updating, as if only the necessary values were re-calculated imperatively, while the calculations themselves are defined as pure functions.

 ## Event streams